dangrie158/SAP-1/README.md

 ## Documentation

-Check the projects [Wiki](https://github.com/dangrie158/SAP-1/wiki/) for the documentation of the ISA and Hardware
+Check the projects [Pages](https://dangrie158.github.io/SAP-1/) for the documentation of the ISA and Hardware modules.

 ## Submodules: